Roll20/roll20-api-scripts/ItsATrap_theme_5E_Generic/README.md

 * Perception Modifier
 * Passive Perception (If it is available on the sheet you are using)

+## Theme-specific properties
+The following trap properties are specific to this trap theme script.

+### Attack Bonus
+The modifier for the trap's attack roll, if it makes an attack roll.

+### Damage
+A dice expression for the damage dealt by the trap on a hit.
+This does not take any damage resistances or immunities into account.

+### Hide Save Result
+This property specifies whether the result of the trap's saving throws will be hidden from the players.

+### Miss - Half Damage
+This property specifies whether victims of the trap will still take half damage, even if they avoided the trap.
+This does not take into account any special abilities such as Evasion.

+### Saving Throw
+If the trap allows a saving throw, choose which saving throw it uses with this property.

+### Saving Throw DC
+This property specifies the DC for the above saving throw.

+### Spot DC
+This property specifies the passive Perception score needed for a character to passively spot the trap.

 ## Help

 Due to complications with the API reading attributes from certain character sheets,